OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 The plot shows us that the cell size is not consistent across the globe – cell size appears to decrease as we move from the equator to the poles.
 This is notable for several reasons:

-First, the poles may appear to have higher values than they actually do – the visualization shows us value (commercial landings in tonnes) per cell size.
+*   The poles may appear to have higher values than they actually do – the visualization shows us value (commercial landings in tonnes) per cell size.
 The same value visualized near the poles will appear higher than if it were visualized near the equator.
-We can think about this with an example commercial landings value of 200 tonnes and cell areas of 50 m<sup>2</sup> near the equator and 20 m<sup>2</sup> near the poles.
+    *   We can think about this with an example commercial landings value of 200 tonnes and cell areas of 50 m<sup>2</sup> near the equator and 20 m<sup>2</sup> near the poles.
 The value will appear as a 4 near the equator and a 10 near the poles.
 Thus, this coarser resolution at the poles can lead to higher landings shown over a greater area than in reality.

-This inconsistency in cell area may also hide some higher values near the equator, as each of those larger raster cells appear as uniformly sized pixels when plotted with the rest of the data.
+*   This inconsistency in cell area may also hide some higher values near the equator, as each of those larger raster cells appear as uniformly sized pixels when plotted with the rest of the data.